Seward Collins

 Seward Bishop Collins (April 22, 1899 – December 8, 1952) was an American New York socialite and publisher.
-By the end of the 1920s, he was a self-described "fascist".
+By the end of the 1920s, he was a self-described fascist.

-Biography
+Early life and education

+Collins was born in Albion, New York, on April 22, 1899, to an Irish Catholic family.
+His father Herbert was involved early on in the development of United Cigar Stores, a chain that would eventually grow to over 3,000 locations.
+He graduated from The Hill School in Pottstown, Pennsylvania, and then from Princeton University.

+Career

-Collins was born in Syracuse, New York to Irish Catholic parents in 1899.
-Collins graduated from Princeton University and entered New York's literary life in 1926, as a bon vivant.
+Collins entered New York's literary life in 1926, as a bon vivant.
 He knew many literary giants of his day, had an affair with Dorothy Parker, and amassed a large collection of erotica.
 His bookstore, The American Review Bookshop, was at 231 West 58th Street in New York City.
 It carried many journals, broadsheets and newsletters that supported nationalist and fascist causes in Europe and Asia.

 In 1936, he married Dorothea Brande.
-A man of independent wealth, Collins published two literary journals: The Bookman (1927–1933) and The American Review (1933–1937).
+A man of independent wealth, Collins published two literary journals, The Bookman (1927–1933) and the far-right American Review (1933–1937).

 Collins was infatuated with the writings of prominent humanists of his day, including Paul Elmer More and Irving Babbitt.
-Politically, he moved from left-liberalism in the early 1920s and eventually away from More's and Babbitt's Humanism to what he called "fascism" by the end of the decade.
-In The American Review, he sought to develop an American form of fascism and praised Italian dictator Benito Mussolini and German dictator Adolf Hitler in an article titled "Monarch as Alternative," which appeared in the first issue in 1933.
+Politically, he moved from left-liberalism in the early 1920s and eventually away from More's and Babbitt's humanism to what he called fascism by the end of the decade.
+In The American Review, he sought to develop an American form of fascism and praised Italian dictator Benito Mussolini and German dictator Adolf Hitler in an article titled "Monarch as Alternative", which appeared in the first issue in 1933.
 In that essay, Collins attacked both capitalism and communism and heralded the "New Monarch," who would champion the common good over and against the machinations of capitalists and communists.
 His praise of Hitler was grounded in his belief that Hitler's rise to power that year heralded the end of the communist threat, as is illustrated by this excerpt:

 One would gather from the fantastic lack of proportion of our press—not to say its gullibility and sensationalism—that the most important aspect of the German revolution was the hardships suffered by Jews under the new regime.
 Even if the absurd atrocity stories were all true, the fact would be almost negligible beside an event that shouts aloud in spite of the journalistic silence: the victory of Hitler signifies the end of the Communist threat, forever.
 Wherever Communism grows strong enough to make a Communist revolution a danger, it will be crushed by a Fascist revolution.